-Alison Fromme's current work-in-progress is a creative nonfiction project that spans two centuries and two continents.
+Alison Fromme's current work-in-progress is a creative nonfiction project that explores her unusual connection to 18th century wax anatomical models.
 A National Association of Science Writers Career Grant and a Saltonstall Foundation for the Arts Fellowship have supported this work.
 (Image credit: Wellcome Library, London.
 A human head partially dissected and seen from the front.
 Drawing by R. Ennis, 2007.)

 "Large flightless birds are scattered across all but one of the world's southern continents.
 Since Darwin's era, people have wondered: How are they related?" <Read more at National Geographic>